pantheon-systems/documentation/source/content/bots-and-indexing.md

 ### Robots.txt conflicting with Composer

-The default Drupal upstream includes a line in .gitignore to exclude tracking `web/robots.txt` due to it being automatically generated during `composer install`.
+The default Drupal upstream includes a line in `.gitignore` to exclude tracking `web/robots.txt` due to it being automatically generated during `composer install`.
 Occasionally this is removed and modifications to robots.txt are committed, this will cause a merge conflict on attempting to run composer, and will cause builds to fail on Integrated Composer.

-The first step is to get that accidentally tracked file out of the repository and back into `.gitignore`.
+First, get that accidentally tracked file out of the repository and back into `.gitignore`.
 You may want to pull any changes you needed out of this file to a temporary text file for later use.

 These commands are to be run in your terminal in the root directory of your local git repository.